5 Signs Your Nonprofit Is Ready To Rebrand

 Is your nonprofit ready for a rebrand?
-This isn’t always an easy question to answer, so our Director of Brand Strategy, Dave, put together a guide for your nonprofit to use when considering whether or not it’s time for a rebrand.
+This isn’t always an easy question to answer, so our Director of Brand Strategy, Dave Barbush, put together a guide for your nonprofit to use when considering whether or not it’s time for a rebrand.

-There are any number of reasons for a nonprofit to feel the need for branding and to start looking for an agency that specializes in branding nonprofits.
+There are a variety of reasons for a nonprofit to be interested in a branding update, and to start looking for an agency that specializes in branding for nonprofits.
 Time passing is the biggest reason that comes to mind.
-It’s like the lobster in a pot of water coming to boil.
-Time marches on, you don’t notice it, but your brand stays still.
+It can feel like your brand is the lobster in a pot of water coming to boil.
+Time marched on, and your brand remained stagnant, while your environment changed completely.
 Then all of the sudden, you realize you’re not who you used to be.
-You’re still wearing bell bottoms while everyone else is wearing yoga pants.

 Lets take a look at 5 signs that signal your readiness for a rebrand!

 One: You Can’t Pass The Bar – Your Website Still Rocks a Sidebar on Your Homepage